Grants Available to Qualified Homeowners & Landlords with Income Qualified Tenants

 Homeowners and landlords who own a residential property in the City of Allentown, built prior to 1978 and occupied by a pregnant woman and/or children age 6 or younger.
 The occupants must have a combined income at or below 80% of the median household income.

-The chart to the right shows the maximum amount of combined income allowed per family size.
-Example: A family of 4 must earn less than $62,550.
+The chart below shows the maximum amount of combined income allowed per family size.
+Example: A family of 4 must earn less than $65,550.

 If you would like additional information, please email CommunityHousing@AllentownPA.gov.